Community, Migrant, Homeless, & Public Housing Health Centers

 3. Management and Finance

-Key Management Staff, Contractual/Affiliation Agreements, Collaborative Relationships, Financial Management & Control Policies, Billing & Collections, Budget, Program Data Reporting Systems, Scope of Project
+Key Management Staff, Contracts and Subawards, Conflict of Interest, Collaborative Relationships, Financial Management and Accounting Systems, Billing and Collections, Budget, Program Monitoring and Data Reporting Systems

 To operate efficiently and effectively, the center must have appropriate management.
 The long-term mission and goals of the organization should guide center management.
 Management of a health center is a team process with well-defined lines of authority and responsibility.
 Adequate infrastructure must be in place including finance, management information systems, and communications.